Al-Masmiyya al-Saghira

-Al-Masmiyya al-Saghira (المسمية الصغيرة), also known as Mamsiyyat al-Hurani, was a Palestinian Arab village in the Gaza Subdistrict, located 42 km northeast of Gaza.
-Established in the 19th century, it was situated at an elevation of 60 m in the southern coastal plain of Ottoman Syria.
+Al-Masmiyya al-Saghira (المسمية الصغيرة), also known as Mamsiyyat al-Hurani and al-Huraniyya, was a Palestinian Arab village in the Gaza Subdistrict, located 42 km northeast of Gaza.
+It was situated at an elevation of 60 m in the southern coastal plain of Ottoman Syria.

+Established in the late 19th century by locals from its twin Al-Masmiyya al-Kabira, Hamula clan of Al-Hurani, following fueds with other residents.
 Al-Masmiyya al-Saghira was depopulated during the 1948 Arab-Israeli War, but prior to that, in 1945, it had a population of 530 inhabitants.

 History

 Al-Masmiyya al-Saghira was established in the second half of the 19th century by al-Hurani clan who had lived in the adjacent al-Masmiyya al-Kabira, but left because of feuds with other residents.
 Thus, the village was also known as "Masmiyyat al-Hurani".
 The adjectival Saghira means "minor" in Arabic and was used to differentiate it from al-Mamsiyya al-Kabira, the latter word meaning "major".